Female Autism Test

 Frequently Asked Questions

-It screens for traits associated with autism spectrum conditions in adults.
+It screens for traits associated with autism spectrum conditions in adults, with particular relevance for women who may have developed strong masking strategies that obscure ASD characteristics in everyday settings.
 It supports decisions about whether a fuller clinical evaluation is indicated.

 How long does it take to complete?